DongzeHE/scpca-docs/docs/faq.md

 ## What if I want to use Seurat instead of Bioconductor?

-The files available for download contain [`SingleCellExperiment objects`](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html).
+The files available for download contain [`SingleCellExperiment` objects](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html).
-These can easily be converted into Seurat objects.
+If desired, these can be converted into Seurat objects.

 You will need to [install and load the `Seurat` package](https://satijalab.org/seurat/articles/install.html) to work with Seurat objects.

-For libraries that only contain RNA-sequencing data (i.e. do not have a CITE-seq library found in the `altExp` of the `SingleCellExperiment object`), you can use the following commands:
+For libraries that only contain RNA-sequencing data (i.e. do not have a CITE-seq library found in the `altExp` of the `SingleCellExperiment` object), you can use the following commands:

 ```
 library(Seurat)